-The LIGO Laboratory operates an NSF-supported Visitors Program intended to provide research opportunities for scientific visitors to the campuses and Observatory sites.
-Supported visits are expected to be of significant duration and are proposed as research projects to the Laboratory Directorate for review and subsequent support.
+The LIGO Laboratory operates an NSF-supported Visitors Program intended to provide research opportunities for scientific visitors to the campuses and Observatory sites and for visits by Laboratory staff to other research groups and sites.
+Supported visits are expected to be of significant duration (one month or longer) and are proposed as research projects to the Laboratory Directorate for review and subsequent support.